SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-6-11-ui-error-when-editing-smartrule-from-application-context-v-2-5430.md

 ticket: MTM-53381
 version: 1019.6.11
 ---
-Fixed an UI error that occurred when editing a Smart rule from the Application context.
-This prevents sending request with wrong MO id and then displaying alert message in UI when making edits to Smart rules.
+Fixed an UI error that occurred when editing a smart rule from the application context.
+This fix prevents sending a request with a wrong managed object ID and then displaying an alert message.